 In the late seventies Tom immersed himself in kayak design and continued to develop and re-fresh the Eddyline product line.

 Each Eddyline Kayak represents numerous innovations in hull design and accessory features.
 Tom is now an internationally recognized leader in the Sea Kayak industry with some of the “finest” boats and paddles available today: finest in terms of originality, quality and sophistication of construction, superiority in performance, refinement of overall features and aesthetic appearance.

-As well as designing all of the products currently manufactured by Eddyline, Tom has designed numerous kayaks for other major manufacturers.
+As well as designing many of the products currently manufactured by Eddyline, Tom has designed numerous kayaks for other major manufacturers.

 He has been deeply involved in the industry from the beginning of the sport; helping to form a trade association called TAPS (Trade Association of Paddle Sports).
 He designed the format still used at the annual “West Coast Sea Kayak Symposium” held at Fort Worden State Park in Port Townsend.
 Tom was the one of the originators of that event, and served three years as president of TAPS (Then TASK), which sponsors the event.
 He also helped develop the safety video “Before You Go” released by TAPS in the nineties and still in use today

 Throughout our 47 year history, Tom’s focus at Eddyline has been to bring advanced technology to the design and construction of kayaks and paddles.
 Starting with vacuum bag technology in 1971, we have introduced the H-channel seam, the four way adjustable backrest, spring-loaded rudders, flexible bulkheads, flush hatches and numerous other features.
 Tom was first to apply computer-aided design and use computer machined originals, vastly improving hull symmetry and performance over hand lofted hulls and decks.